fand/veda/README.md

 A typical workflow can be like this:

-1. Enable `glsl-livecoder` by running `glsl-liveder:toggle` from the Command Palette of Atom.
+1. Enable `VEDA` by running `veda:toggle` from the Command Palette of Atom.
 2. Edit your GLSL code.
-3. Hit `ctrl-enter` to run `glsl-livecoder:load-shader`.
+3. Hit `ctrl-enter` to run `veda:load-shader`.

 ### Preset `uniform` variables

 - `float time`:
-  - The elapsed time since `glsl-livecoder` has started.
+  - The elapsed time since `VEDA` has started.
 - `vec2 resolution`
   - The resolution of the screen.
 - `vec2 mouse`